PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Layout-pass-set-2 pre-add/attention-gate characterization checkpoint

+The refreshed inventory selects `_layout_pass_set_2_preadd_mean_attention_results` followed immediately by `_layout_pass_set_2_attention_gate_qdq_results`.
+Both are unconditional inside the second `optimize_layout_transpose_chains` guard and both wrappers forward the exact same `attention_recovery_context`.
+The predecessor remains `_layout_pass_set_2_qlinear_layout_recovery_results`; the successor remains the recorded `cleanup.layout_pass_set_2.dequant_transposeconv_quantize` phase.

+The characterization fixes the existing zero-argument wrappers, source adjacency, observation-only result policy, exact seven-slot pre-add schema, exact ten-slot attention-gate/QDQ schema, and the identities of the nested mean-attention, gate-layout, and Transpose/unary-fanout callback results.
+It also requires the wrappers and every independent callback or nested attention route to survive the future ownership move.

+Production is unchanged pending `passes/layout_pass_set_2_preadd_attention_gate_orchestration.py` and `run_layout_pass_set_2_preadd_attention_gate_recovery()`.
+That owner must call `run_preadd_mean_attention_recovery(context)` and then `run_attention_gate_qdq_recovery(context)`, returning both complete tuples in source order and by identity.
+The lowerer must replace only the two selected locals with `_layout_pass_set_2_preadd_attention_gate_results`, passing the original `attention_recovery_context` and preserving both outer boundaries.

+Focused sequential validation reports `2 passed, 1 xfailed`; complete reference-based affected validation reports `416 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Production, the 42-result inventory, and the exactly 128-ID/128-owner phase store are unchanged.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized owner and lowerer replacement, convert the strict xfail to runtime order/context/result-identity coverage, and update only structural expectations made stale by the new outer route.
+Run affected and standard gates sequentially under `uv`, confirm the expected inventory reduction from 42 to 41, then commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.